jxshnu/DataChat/README.md

 - **groq** — Groq API client
 - **numpy/scipy** — Statistical operations

-## 🔒 Security Notes

-- API keys are **not stored** (use Streamlit secrets for cloud deployment)
-- Data is processed locally in-memory
-- Code execution is restricted to `pandas` and `numpy` only

-## 📝 License

-MIT License — See LICENSE file for details

-## 🤝 Contributing

-Pull requests welcome!
-Please ensure:
-- Code passes linting
-- New features include tests
-- Documentation is updated

-## 📞 Support

 For issues, feature requests, or questions:
 1. Check existing GitHub issues